nkiliyumwami/Web-Maker-React-version/README.md

-# Web-Maker
+# Web-Maker-React version
-Msimbo BootCamp Assignment1 HTML-CSS-BOOTSTRAP
+Msimbo BootCamp Assignment3 React
-In this assignement we were learning the basic of HTML5, CSS and Bootstrap.
-We covered everything from the html syntax, to linking css file, creating forms, navbars, boutton, images,video..
+In this assignement we were learning the basic of React We covered everything from the props, components, state, event handlers...